Logo Transparency - PNG

 Highlights

-Arequipa & the Colca Canyon: Nestled amidst three volcanoes, the charming white city of Arequipa boasts baroque buildings constructed from the striking white volcanic stone known as sillar.
-Venture to the nearby Colca Canyon, one of the world's deepest canyons and a sanctuary for the magnificent Andean condor.
+Arequipa & the Colca Canyon: Surrounded by three towering volcanoes, the elegant “White City” of Arequipa is famed for its baroque buildings made from sillar, a striking white volcanic stone.
+A visit here can pair with an excursion to the Colca Canyon, one of the world’s deepest canyons and home to the majestic Andean condor.

 When to go / useful information